Mannuel25/rock_paper_scissors_game/README.md

-# rock_paper_scissors_game
+Rock Paper Scissors Game Version 1

-# I was feeling too bored, so i decided to make a mini rock paper scissors game
+I was feeling too bored, so i decided to make a rock paper scissors game.
+Have fun!
-# I hope you enjoy as you play :)
-# Have fun!